WebberZone/top-10/readme.txt

 * Enhancements:
 	* Cache now uses MD5 generated keys based on the Top 10 parameters being passed.
 This means the cache should now work with shortcodes and manual implementations
 	* Database creation now uses the correct collation
+    * Password protected posts will no longer show the excerpt

 * Bug fixes:
 	* `include_cat_ids` didn't work with the shortcode